 It is good to affirm the evolution of public opinion’s conformation during the last decade, which is more determined by direct digital marketing techniques, which are displacing traditional media as the primary agents of the creation of public opinion (Lesaca, 2017).”
 Another author said, “Browsing the Internet is no longer as seductive as the fact of participating in a social network” (De Salas, 2009).
 With which, “it is clear that the trend is to strengthen the personalization.
 It is the era of marketing ONE to ONE, where the relevance of information is more important than ever to be able to choose the user the advertising it receives” (De Salas, 2009).

-In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves; in the last month in Colombia, 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most important thing in their life, and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).
+In the Colombian environment, all this seems to have positioned itself in large volume: 97% use the internet to communicate and 78% to entertain themselves; in the last month in Colombia, 79% entered the internet to consult social networks, 80% accessed daily and Facebook is the most used by 88%, Colombians between 16 and 54 years define the internet as the most crucial thing in their life, and finally in 92% of homes some member has a smartphone (Government of Colombia, 2017).

 Having said all the above about one-to-one communication with equal segmentation, we can say that practical, economically reasonable, direct, and inclusive solutions arrive if we know how to use the new media and their full potential.
 If the person who hires is not sensitive to these changes in a company or government office, he must understand that he must reinvent himself because the new times have completely surpassed him.
 To learn more about marketing or one-to-one communication, write to me at email@example.com and tell me about your project or need and I can surely help.